You're taking the next step in your journey towards building better apps!

-- An Activity function.
+- An Activity object and method.

-- A Workflow function.
+- A Workflow object and method.

 - A Worker to host the Activity and Workflow code.

-- A frontend to start the Workflow.
+- A function to start the Workflow.

 How does the Temporal server get information to the Worker?

-It adds the information to a Task Queue.
+It puts information into a Task Queue.

 What makes Temporal Activity and Workflow objects different from any other Java object?